holyjak/iterate-puppet-workshop13/README.md

 Tasks
 -----

-See the included presentation/.
+The tasks will be presented during the workshop.

 Next learning steps
 -------------------

-TODO (follow [1]?)
+Learn more of the puppet language, features, testing, workflow, pitfalls, best practices (modules), forge, puppet stdlib, functions, ... .

-- more language, features, testing, workflow, pitfalls, best practices (modules), forge, puppet stdlib, functions, ...
+Start by reading [PuppetIntro][PuppetIntro].

 Resources
 ---------